Find files quickly

 - Connected Network Shares

-Find out more about uncovering recent activity here »
+Find out more about uncovering user activity here »

 View Active Memory

 Look directly at what is currently in the systems main memory.
+View 47 columns of metadata for each process.
 Attempt to uncover passwords and other sensitive information that would otherwise be inaccessible.

 Select from a list of active processes on the system to inspect.
-OSF can also dump their memory to a file on disk for later inspection.
+Capture process specific binary dumps for later viewing.

 Extract Logins and Passwords